 To some, hair fall is last of their concerns.
 However, to others with hair fall problems, having a head of long, lustrous hair means a great deal.
 In fact, the state of one’s hair condition reflects a lot on the overall health of a person.
-After my consultation with Beijing 101 at Funan Centre, I realized there was so much to discover and learn about my own hair and the process of how it grows.
+After my consultation with Beijing 101 at Funan Centre, I realised there was so much to discover and learn about my own hair and the process of how it grows.

 Catering To Individual Hair And Scalp Condition

 Each person’s scalp and body are different.
-That is why before each session, a hair consultant will would review your scalp condition and ask a few questions pertaining to your lifestyle.
+That is why before each session, a hair consultant will review your scalp condition and ask a few questions pertaining to your lifestyle.
 I was introduced to one of the hair consultants, Grace Liew.
 Friendly and courteous, Grace answered all my questions with ease and confidence.

 Knowing Your Scalp: Before and After Hair Scan